teragrid/dgrid/docs/architecture/adr-001-logging.md

 ### Positive

 Dynamic logger, which could be turned off for some modules at runtime.
-Public interface for other projects using Tendermint libraries.
+Public interface for other projects using teragrid libraries.

 ### Negative